Average Handle Time (AHT) is a key factor in how your call center plays a part in the success or failure of your support people.

 If you’re doing everything right on the first contact, there is no reason for the customer to call back.

-But if you don’t get it right either by having long hold times, poor wait times, or not spending enough time to understand the customer problem, they are going to call you back again.
+But if you don’t get it right, either by having long hold times, poor wait times, or not spending enough time to understand the customer problem, they are going to call you back again.

-Alternatively, an agent spending exceeding the threshhold AHT is an indication that he is either not equipped enough to understand the customer pain point, or she is not performing her duty in the right way.
+Alternatively, an agent spending exceeding the threshold AHT is an indication that he is either not equipped enough to understand the customer pain point, or she is not performing her duty in the right way.

 A. What is average handle time (AHT)?

-AHT is a metric that measures the average amount of time taken to resolve a customer request, handling a call from start to finish .
-AHT includes hold time, talk time and wrapup time.
+AHT is a metric that measures the average amount of time taken to resolve a customer request, handling a call from start to finish.
+AHT includes hold time, talk time, and wrap-up time.

-• Hold time equals the time an agent takes to pick up a call.
+- Hold time equals the time an agent takes to pick up a call.

-• Wrap-up time includes the time taken by the agent to complete post call tasks (e.g. creating a helpdesk ticket)
+- Wrap-up time includes the time taken by the agent to complete post-call tasks (e.g., creating a helpdesk ticket)

 You can use this metric to establish performance metrics as well.